darya-shynkevich/software-engineering/1. Software Engineering/2. Architecture/1. Base/2. Components/Brokers/Kafka.md

 3. Mirror Heartbeat Connector

 MM2 automatically detects new topics and partitions, while also ensuring the topic configurations are synced between clusters.

+For our cluster, Kafka MirrorMaker offers geo-replication.
+Basically, messages are replicated across multiple data centers or cloud regions, with MirrorMaker.
+So, it can be used in active/passive scenarios for backup and recovery; or also to place data closer to our users, or support data locality requirements.

 Other options are **uReplicator** (from Uber), Mirus (from Salesforce), Brooklin (from LinkedIn), and confluent Replicator (from Confluent, not opens sourced).